lilymaya/flatoyster_SVs_parallelism/variant_calling.md

 GenotypeGVCFs: Perform joint genotyping on one or more samples pre-called with HaplotypeCaller

-Automatically applied read filter:
+Automatically applied read filter: WellformedReadFilter
-WellformedReadFilter- tests whether a read is "well-formed" -- that is, is free of major internal inconsistencies and issues that could lead to errors downstream.
-If a read passes this filter, the rest of the engine should be able to process it without blowing up.

 Additional filters I applied:
---heterozygosity 0.01  heterozygosity value used to compute prior probabilities for any locus, default: 0.001
+- heterozygosity 0.01  heterozygosity value used to compute prior probabilities for any locus, default: 0.001

 ```
 #!/usr/bin/env bash